OctaviusLeo/rag-lite-tfidf-eval/README.md

 # RAG-Lite — TF-IDF Retrieval + Simple Evaluation
 A minimal **retrieval + evaluation** scaffold that works without any external model APIs.
-Use it as a clean engineering baseline, then swap in embeddings + an LLM later.
+For now, a clean engineering baseline, then swap in embeddings + an LLM later.

 Demo: